dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 40.2:

-Observers at different hieghts in a gravitational field will make different measurements of dt, dx, dy, and dz.
+Observers at different heights in a gravitational field will make different measurements of dt, dx, dy, and dz.
 The intervals will be different.
 Yet their space-times-time calculations will be the same.